chethaslp/tms/README.md

 ## Functions (func.py)
  ### Timetable sort Algorithm
   - Init -> creates a sample DB sData[], appends "Subject" for (sub_priority * No: of classes) times into sData[]
-  - Process -> Gets a random "Subject" from sData, check if it matches the given timetable colunm and other criterions(*), if not chooses another "Subject" randomly (repeats process till condition satifies.)
+  - Process -> Gets a random "Subject" from sData, check if it matches the given timetable column and other criterions(*), if not chooses another "Subject" randomly (repeats process till condition satifies.)

 [Refer func.py for detailed codewise explanation.]